 This course covers essential topics such as firearm safety, wildlife conservation, hunting ethics, and Georgia-specific regulations.
 Successful completion is necessary before you can legally buy a hunting license.

-There are exceptions for hunters under a certain age or those hunting under direct supervision of a licensed adult, but these are limited and should be verified with the Georgia DNR.
+There are exceptions for hunters under a certain age or those hunting under the direct supervision of a licensed adult, but these are limited and should be verified with the Georgia DNR.

 For more information and to access hunter education resources, visit https://recademics.com/hunting/Georgia.